Introduction to Defect Life Cycle in Software Testing

 Defect life cycle challenges

-How a tester should overcomes above challenges?
+How should a tester overcome the above challenges?

-Who is tester’s best friend?
+Who is the tester’s best friend?

-If the query is regarding understanding the technicalities of the application, development team member could be the right person to go to.
+If the query is regarding understanding the technicalities of the application, a development team member could be the right person to go to.

 What is the career path for a tester?

-An individual might take some time to understand the overall testing process, domain and other tasks which he/she is expected to work on in day to day life.
-Based on this understanding, it is advisable to take decision to explore further areas which a tester might take up.
-There are always opportunities in the process to automate various flows.
-Creating small utilities can also help the team in big way.
-If a tester is good at programming, it is considered as a big plus.
-This opens opportunities for automation roles.
-Performance testing is also one of the career tracks for testers.
-Business analyst is another option.
-Good domain knowledge with good communication skills are the required skill sets to be a business analysts.
-Testing opens many opportunities for the testers to work on various domains, tools, processes and so on.
-It just depends on an individual to pick up and start going deep inside one of the testing core areas.
-There are many certifications specific to various tools to specialize in one the areas of testing.
-Having certification from the standard vendor is an advantage to boost the career but the certificate alone cannot help you in the long run if not combined with the correct work experience.
+A business analyst is another option.
+A business analyst must have good domain knowledge and good communication skills.
+Testing opens many opportunities for testers to work on various domains, tools, processes, etc. It just depends on an individual to pick up and start going deep inside one of the testing core areas.
+There are many certifications specific to various tools to specialize in one of the testing areas.
+Thus, having certification from the standard vendor is an advantage to boost the career.
+But the certificate alone cannot help you in the long run without the correct work experience.

 Recommended Articles